 Research Projects

-Students Fight Cancer supports eight specific research projects.
+Students Fight Cancer supports six specific research projects.
 As we would like to tell our supporters what we do with the donated money and why it is so badly needed, below you can find the eight researches briefly explained.

 The early detection of kidney cancer by using an urine test